 Income taxes.
-You can deduct on Schedule C or C-EZ state tax on gross income (as distinguished from net income) directly attributable to your business.
+You can deduct as a business expense on Schedule C or C-EZ a state tax on gross income (as distinguished from net income) directly attributable to your business.
 You can deduct any other state and local income taxes if you itemize deductions on Schedule A (Form 1040).
 Do not deduct federal income tax.

 Employment taxes.
 You can deduct the social security, Medicare, and federal unemployment (FUTA) taxes you paid out of your own funds as an employer.
 These taxes are explained in chapter 1.
 You can also deduct payments you made as an employer to a state unemployment compensation fund or to a state disability benefit fund.
+Deduct these payments as taxes.

 Self-employment tax.
-You can deduct half of your self-employment tax on line 25 of Form 1040.
+You can deduct half of your self-employment tax on line 27 of Form 1040.
 Self-employment tax is explained in chapter 1.